Tony Morris Bio, Age, Height, Wife, Salary, Net Worth, ITV

 Tony Morris Education

 Morris attended St. Luke’s Church of England School, presently, known as the Charter Academy, in the Southsea area of Portsmouth.

-Tony Morris Wife and Children
+Tony Morris Wife

 Tony was married and leaves two adult children, Natalia and Rebecca, behind.
 His family, including his wife and daughters, live a very private life away from the spotlight.
 His daughters issued a statement after his passing, saying, “You all know him as ‘the guy off the tv,’ but we know him as our dad.”